 Traditional stores are really good at creating psychologically-backed sensory illusions that stimulate more purchases.
 Think holiday-themed displays and strangely uplifting music, the smell of freshly baked bread and sand around dummies…

 And before you roll your eyes, you can compete with that!
 You can, too, give them more than an automated transaction.
-Yes, appealing to all 5 senses.
+One of our unorthodox suggestions is that you employ all 5 senses and shorten the distance.

 Why do you think unboxing videos are among the most notable online shopping experience trends?
 Delivery and first look are the physical interaction between merchant and buyer that is not going away.

 As Richard Lazazzera notes on the Shopify blog, the brand experience that has begun with the visitor’s first touch on the website cannot break at delivery to continue only after unboxing.

 You should make this moment special and so memorable that customers share it naturally with others.
 4 in 10 people say they’d share pictures of beautiful delivery packages on social media.

 The Trunk Club orders, for example, arrive in printed suitcase-like boxes and give the feeling of a carry-on packed ready to go somewhere nice.

 How you can play with people’s sense of smell when selling online